mrkan/techLeadDiary/Intro.md

 ## The audacious argument

-Each of us (knowledge) worker can be charcterized as follows -
+Each one of us (knowledge) worker can be charcterized as follows -
-* Generally, a wanderer, who's drifted along starting from graduation all the way to spending years working and of which we would call a career.
+* Principally we are a wanderer, who's drifted along starting from graduation all the way to spending years working and of which we would call a career.
 It's clarity in hindsight about the past, and for the future, there is next step possibility.

-* We understand little about motivation.
-Hence we have an endless list of unfinished projects - be it health, finances or even learning.
+* We understand little about motivation, about habits and how the brain makes decisions.
+Hence we have an endless list of unfinished projects - be it health, finances or even learning and those recurring patterns in life.

-* We either block stuff out as being obvious, or 'I-know-it', or 'It's not for me', including matters that belong to our sphere of control and hence give rise to zombied Jargons.
+* We either block stuff out as being obvious, or 'I-know-it', or 'It's not for me', including matters that belong in our sphere of control and hence give rise to zombied Jargons.
 Take 'Leadership' for example.
 *Does this term really matter to me for another 2/5/7/10 years?*

-These 3 self-bashing characteristics are sufficient to make my audacious argument -
+These 3 self-bashing characteristics have a recurring effect and hence will also find place in further discussions.
+For now they are sufficient to make my audacious argument -

-*I have, myself, given away willingly, the very personal stuff that belong only to me, to some lord of the dark.
-And to fill the void I now expect external faculties to take full responsibility.*
+*I have, myself, given away willingly, the very personal virtues that belong only to me, to some lord of the dark.
+And to fill the void I now expect external faculties to take full responsibility to complete me.*
 -

 Isn't it true?